Is Factoring Your Receivables a Good Idea a Small Business Owner?

 The main benefit of factoring is that it allows you to get cash quickly without waiting for customer payments, which can be terribly slow in some industries.
 For example, if your business wholesales merchandise to big box retailers, you require working capital to begin your operating cycle.

 Related article: What is Invoice Factoring and How Does it Work?
+Small business owners like how we take the credit risk.

 What are the advantages of factoring receivables?